Blog · Review Essay · Last reviewed June 15, 2026

 Imagined Communities and the Making of Synthetic Publics

 Benedict Anderson's Imagined Communities is usually read as a theory of nationalism.
-For an AI-era media system, it is also a theory of how strangers come to feel joined by shared symbols, repeated formats, synchronized attention, and institutions that make a public imaginable before it is directly knowable.
+For an AI-era media system, it is also a theory of how strangers come to feel joined by shared symbols, repeated formats, synchronized attention, records, maps, and institutions that make a public imaginable before it is directly knowable.
+The useful lesson is not that publics are fake.
+It is that belonging has media conditions.

 The Book

 Imagined Communities: Reflections on the Origin and Spread of Nationalism was first published by Verso in 1983, with expanded and revised editions following in 1991 and 2006.
-Open Library's record for the 2006 Verso revised edition lists 240 pages, ISBN 9781844670864, and subject headings centered on nationalism, history, politics, and government.
+Verso's current paperback listing identifies a 256-page edition published in September 2016 with ISBN 9781784786755.

 Anderson was a Cornell political scientist and Southeast Asia scholar.
-Cornell's obituary calls Imagined Communities the book that set the pace for academic study of nationalism, and Britannica notes that its publication established Anderson as one of the major theorists of nationalism.
+Cornell's obituary calls Imagined Communities the book that set the pace for academic study of nationalism.
 That reputation is deserved because the book changes the object of analysis.
 It does not treat nations as ancient facts or mere ideological frauds.
 It asks how people who will never meet most of one another can nevertheless experience themselves as part of a shared community with boundaries, history, symbols, obligations, and possible sacrifice.

 Print Capitalism